sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 at t=1: Game.Observation(board=array([0, 0, 1, 0, 0, 0, 0, 0, 0], dtype=int8), turn=2, is_terminal=False, score=0)
 ```
 ### Solution Structure
 Anyone who has played tictactoe would agree that the general playing strategy is to choose actions that take you closer to a win, and at the same time keeps opponent from forcing a win.
-A possible way to do this is by ranking each observation based on its _goodness_, and making choosing actions that take you to the _best_ possible observation.
+A possible way to do this is by ranking each observation based on its _goodness_, and choosing actions that take you to the _best_ possible observation.
 To realise this, we must define what this _goodness_ is.

 Mathematically speaking, this _goodness_ is simply a real-valued function defined on the set of observations.
-Also, since the observations share a causal relationship, we suppose that their values too must exhibit some **mathematical relation**.
-So _goodness_ of one observation x may be closeley related to observation y if y is likely to follow x in the game.
+Also, since the observations share a causal relationship, we suppose that their _goodness_ values too must exhibit some **mathematical relation**.
+So _goodness_ of one observation x must be closely related to observation y if y is likely to follow x in the game.
 We introduce following notation to formalize this idea:

 ![notations!](../notations.png "math notations")